Ostfriesland-Stadion: History

 The current name of the stadium was adopted in 2005 and comes from a local real estate and financial services firm under a sponsorship agreement.
 Between 1998 and 2005, the venue was named after a former president of the club, Dr. Helmut Riedl, and prior to those years it was simply known as Kickers-Stadion.

-The stadium is able to hold 12,000 people, which was the largest crowd during a third-division match between Kickers Emden and Hamburger SV's reserve squad on the final day of the 1993–94 season, but for security reasons its current capacity for competitive matches is limited to 7,200.
+The stadium is able to hold 12,000 people, which was the largest crowd during a third-division match between Kickers Emden and Hamburger SV's reserve squad on the final day of the 1993–94 season.
+However, for security reasons, its current capacity for competitive matches is limited to 7,200.
 From the 2007–08 season onwards, competitive matches can again be played in evening hours, using floodlighting.
 This had been forbidden in the previous two Regionalliga seasons because the floodlights were only able to produce 300 lux of light; at least 400 is required for clear television pictures.
 Thus, new floodlights were installed.

 In the last season in the 4th League (2004–05), the average attendance was around 1,800.
 It has since increased to about 3,600, as of March 2008.